deltachat/deltachat-pages/en/help.md

 We aim to add PQC support in [chatmail core](https://github.com/chatmail/core) in collaboration with Proton Mail and other OpenPGP implementors.

-### How can i manually check encryption information?
+### How can I manually check encryption information?

 You may check the end-to-end encryption status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop).